SaltyGoo/saltygoo.github.io/pages/BaldurHex/24-Ulcaster.md

 <span class="blacktitle"> Feature B - Ulcaster's Ruins</span>

 Founded by the famous conjurer Ulcaster more than 300 years ago, the famed wizard school attracted students from across the Sword Coast before its destruction by a cabal of jealous wizards from Calimshan.
 Now, its rubbles cling to the dusty cliffs of this sad barren land.
-Rumour has it that the ghost of its founder can be seen at night in the rubbles.
+Rumour has it that the ghost of its founder can be seen at night roaming the crumbled corridors of his school.

 ---